lxchtan/TEGTOK/README.md

 Please refer to the shell file under the `run_shell` folder.

+## Evaluation

+The Reddit dialogue generation task can be evaluated by scripts `run_shell/cal_score.sh`.

+The `squad_nqg` task can be evaluated by the tools offer by [xinyadu/nqg: neural question generation for reading comprehension](https://github.com/xinyadu/nqg).

 ## Update
+[20230213] Evaluation metrics are updated.

-[20220523] Upload model source codes and generation results.
-Evaluation metrics will be updated later.
+[20220523] Upload model source codes and generation results. ~~Evaluation metrics will be updated later.~~

 Please keep an eye on this repository if you are interested in our work.
 Feel free to contact us ({chtan, gujc}@mail.ustc.edu.cn) or open issues.